2001Arpit/RTL-Design-With-SKY130/README.md

 ![multiple modules show](https://user-images.githubusercontent.com/92947276/166235629-cd497e98-fdb6-4241-98cb-684cc1712698.PNG)

-- Compared to the logical circuit we designed earlier, we can observe that instead of AND and OR cells directly Yosys has decided to *preseve the hierarchy*
+- Compared to the logical circuit we designed earlier, we can observe that instead of AND and OR cells directly, Yosys has decided to #preserve the hierarchy#.